-1.0 Introduction Zetaco's SCZ-5 Multifunction SCSI Controller is designed to interface a variety of SCSI peripherals to Data General MV series minicomputers.
-At the system level, the SCZ-5 utilizes the capabilities of Data General's MTJ and DPJ (Argus) software drivers.
-System performance benefits of the Argus driver are supported: memory resident control blocks, mapping responsibility, execution of linked control blocks.
-The SCZ-5 executes all tape commands supported by the MTJ driver and disk commands supported by the DPJ driver.
+1.0 Introduction Zetaco's SCZ-6T SCSI 2 Tape Controller is designed to interface a variety of SCSI peripherals to Data General MV series minicomputers.
+At the system level, the SCZ-6T utilizes the capabilities of Data General's MTJ software driver.
+System performance features of the Argus driver are supported: memory resident control blocks, mapping responsibility, execution of linked control blocks.
+The SCZ-6T executes all tape commands supported by the MTJ driver.
 The controller supports AOS/VS and AOS/VS-II operating systems unmodified.
-Since the differences between those two do not affect the functioning of the SCZ-5 or the peripherals connected to it, references to AOS/VS are intended to apply to both operating systems.
-Features • Adherence to Common Command Set SCSI Protocol insures drive compatibility • Supports magnetic disk, optical disk, and magnetic tape • Command queueing for lower system overhead • Large on-board memory for efficient data buffering • Dual microprocessors with full parallel processing • Automatic self-test and error/status LED display
+Since the differences between the two do not affect the operation of the SCZ-6T or the peripherals connected to it, references to AOS/VS are intended to apply to both operating systems.
+Features • Adherence to Common Command Set SCSI Protocol insures drive compatibility Supports magnetic tape • Command queuing for lower system overhead • Large on-board memory for efficient data buffering • Dual microprocessors with full parallel processing

-1.1 Controller Functional Overview Refer to Figure 1.1 to see the major functional sections of the SCZ-5 Controller.
+1.1 Controller Functional Overview Refer to Figure 1.1 to see the major functional sections of the SCZ-6T Controller.
 The following paragraphs briefly describe the functions of the various sections.
 BMC Data and Control This section handles transfer of data between the computer and the controller over the Burst Multiplexor Channel (BMC).
-The BMC handles transfer of disk and tape data as well as Control Block (CB) information.
+The BMC handles transfer of tape data as well as Control Block (CB) information.
 Data is stored temporarily on the controller in the Data Buffer.
 This section interfaces to the computer via two ribbon cables on the front edge of the controller.
-Programmed I/O Data & Control This section handles Programmed I/O (PIO) functions for the disk, tape and MPORT device codes.
-These functions include the six command and status registers, busy/done logic, interrupt control and other functions required to handle up to four device codes.
+Programmed I/O Data & Control This section handles Programmed I/O (PIO) functions for the tape and MPORT device codes.
+This section includes the six command and status registers, busy/done logic, interrupt control and other logic required to handle two device codes.
 This section interfaces to the computer via the A and B backplane connectors.
-Each Busy Flag register drives one of the four right-most green LEDs on the controller.
-Data Buffer A high-speed buffer, this is used to temporarily hold data transfers between the controller and computer memory over the BMC.
-Data is alternatley buffered here in two 256-word buffers.
+Each Busy Flag register drives one of the two right-most green LEDs on the controller.
+Data Buffer This high-speed buffer is used to temporarily hold data transfers between the controller and computer memory over the BMC.
+Data is alternately buffered here in two 256-word buffers.
 Data is filled into the first buffer at the same time that data is emptied out of the second.
-This ping-pong buffer method is used in conjunction with the variable BMC burst and break values to optimize overall system performance.
-SCSI Controller IC and Paddleboard This device is used to manage SCSI bus control and data flow functions.
-It handles all SCSI physical level timing requirements and off-loads many other SCSI control functions from direct microprocessor control.
-The SCSI controller interfaces to the paddleboard via the A backplane.
+This ping-pong buffering method is used in conjunction with the variable BMC burst and break values to optimize overall system performance.
+SCSI Controller IC and Paddleboard A 53C720 SCSI controller IC is used to manage SCSI bus control and data flow functions.
+It handles all SCSI timing requirements and off-loads many other SCSI control functions from direct microprocessor control.
+The SCSI controller interfaces to the paddleboard via the B backplane .
 The internal cable connects between the paddleboard and chassis bulkhead, to which the external SCSI cabling connects.

-Memory Controller The Memory Controller is made up of a single chip memory controller (XC2064), a memory transfer counter and memory address generator.
-Its function is to control the high-speed flow of data between the Data Buffer, the 53C90A SCSI Controller and the 128KB Static RAM located on the SCSI control side of the controller.
+MemoryThe Memory Controller is incorporated in the 53C720, as wellControlleras a memory transfer counter and memory address generator.
+Itsfunction is to control the high-speed flow of data between theData Buffer, the 53C720 SCSI Controller and the 128KB StaticRAM located on the SCSI control side of the controller.

-Figure 1.3 SCZ-5 Block Diagram Dual Port RAM
+Figure 1.1 SCZ-6T Block Diagram